abhisek92datta/Analyzers/README.md

 For MC :

-in yaml config file -- using_real_data : false and HLT_config_tag: 'HLT2'
+in yaml config file -- using_real_data : false

 To Run Locally: